The 2026 Super Bowl Ads

 If you want to see that ad, you can check it out here in Foreplay.

-We just launched comment section analytics in Lens by Foreplay.
+We just launched comment section analytics in Lens.

 The comment sections are a goldmine everyone walks past.